Canadian Literature: Fiction Poetry Historical Fiction Theatre

-I received a SSHRC grant in 2012 to research a new historical novel, The Difference, published by Knopf Canada 2019 and as The Voyage of the Morning Light by W.W.
-Norton in the US 2020.
-The Difference won the Robert Kroetsch City of Edmonton Book Prize and the City of Dartmouth Fiction Prize.
+I received a SSHRC grant 2012-2016 to research The Difference, published by Knopf Canada 2019 (and as The Voyage of the Morning Light by W.W.
+Norton in the US in 2020).
+Through two voyages to the South Pacific, The Difference examines the disastrous history of benevolence and the running of residential schools in the first part of the 20th century.
+The novel won the Robert Kroetsch City of Edmonton Book Prize and the City of Dartmouth Fiction Prize.

 Robert Kroetsch City of Edmonton Book Prize 2020

 Canada Council Writing Grants, Alberta Foundation for the Arts Writing Grants, City of Edmonton Writing Grant

 SSHRC Insight Development Grant for research in the South Pacific towards a novel, The Difference